IanAWatson/LillyMol/docs/Molecule_Tools/logP.md

 a much larger discussion and is not addressed here.

 Timing seems favorable.
-The computation for 20k molecules took about 7 seconds with RDKit python, and about 0.5 seconds for the LillyMol C++ version.
+The computation for 20k molecules took about 8.6 seconds with RDKit python, and about 0.5 seconds for the LillyMol C++ version.
 Computing alogp for all 2.24M molecules in a recent Chembl takes 44 seconds.

+The LillyMol implementation is also available via python bindings, and the 20k molecules are computed in 1.1 seconds All of Chembl is processed in 1 minute 52 seconds, more than 2x slower than pure C++.

 ## XLogp Version 2
 This is version 2 of xlogp.
 Plans are underway to implement version 3.